-"A Different Wisdom" - Mat 11:16-19,25-30 - July 3, 2005
+"Wisdom of Infants" - Mat 11:16-19,25-30 - July 6, 2014

-Can you hear it?
-Can you hear the frustration and sarcasm in Jesus' voice?
+We - and the world at large - have this wondrous picture of a Jesus who has no emotions other than a kind of beatific and simple-minded loving smile.
+The scripture however show us a considerably different person, a Jesus with deep and passionate feelings, some of which are quite negative.
+For example, in our gospel reading from Matthew, can you hear the frustration and sarcasm in Jesus' voice?
 "To what will I compare this generation?
-It is like children sitting in the marketplaces and calling to one another, 'We played the flute for you, and you did not dance; we wailed, and you did not mourn" Can't you just hear the petulant whining of those 'spoiled children'?
+It is like children sitting in the marketplaces and calling to one another, 'We played the flute for you and you did not dance; we wailed and you did not mourn".
+Can you not just hear how he brings to mind the petulant whining of those 'spoiled children'?

-We even know the source of His frustration, as Jesus goes on to specifically describe what they were whining about.
-Apparently, just as with any truly spoiled child, nothing would satisfy the people of Jesus' generation.
-John the Baptist came as a stern ascetic, refusing to touch wine and decent food, and they called him demented; Jesus, the Son of Man, came both eating food and drinking wine, and the people accused Him of being a glutton and a drunkard.
+We even know the source of Jesus' frustration because he goes on to describe in some detail just what the people of his generation were whining about.
+It seems that just as with any truly spoiled child nothing would satisfy the people of Jesus' generation: John the Baptist came as a stern ascetic, refusing to touch wine and decent food and they called him demented; Jesus, the Son of Man, came both eating food and drinking wine and the people accused Him of being a glutton and a drunkard.
 No wonder Jesus was frustrated - it had to be like dealing with a whole generation of Goldilocks: "that one is too conservative!", "this one is too liberal!"
-Not unlike today, the middle ground of choosing neither John the Baptist nor Jesus seems to have been "just right!"
+A bit like the secular world of today, an alternative middle ground of choosing neither John the Baptist nor Jesus seems to have been "just right!"

-Presumably to avoid offending anyone's sensibilities, we skipped over a short section that provides in great depth and detail a more complete understanding of why Jesus was so frustrated.
+Presumably to avoid offending anyone's sensibilities, we skipped over a short section in our reading that provides in great depth and detail a more complete understanding of why Jesus was so frustrated.
 "Then He began to reproach the cities in which most of His deeds of power had been done, because they did not repent."
 I think we can easily imagine Jesus shaking His head and wondering, "What more could they possibly have wanted to see?"
-Hearing that John the Baptist is in prison, Jesus has been elaborating on the significance of John, and his ministry.
-Jesus saw John as the end of a line of prophets looking forward to the reign of God that has arrived - for Jesus John is the Elijah who was to come announcing the Messiah, but now John is in prison, and Jesus is likewise being ignored by the people.
+Hearing that John the Baptist is in prison, Jesus has been elaborating on the significance of John and his ministry.
+Jesus saw John as the end of a line of prophets looking forward to the reign of God that has arrived - for Jesus, John is the Elijah who was to come announcing the Messiah, but now John is in prison and Jesus is likewise being ignored by the people.

 We would expect at this point of frustration, after the people had turned away from John the Baptist and after they had ignored the demonstrations of the power of God at work in Jesus, that we would hear strong condemnations.
 After all, that would be the reasonable, rational, normal reaction of anyone, wouldn't it?
 "Ignore me, eh?
-Well, I'll show you!", is pretty much a universal reaction.
+Well, I'll show you!" is pretty much a universal reaction.
 And if we were to read the section we skipped, we would hear a bit of that - perhaps that's why the lectionary skips it - not many people are happy to hear Jesus venting His frustration, preferring instead to hear the softer, gentler, more familiar invitation that follows.